 All created with a plastic card and Golden fluid acrylics.

 If you love using plastic cards instead of brushes for your art journal pages, here's another fun technique to create lines and borders on your pages from my 2011 21 Secrets workshop Urban Layer Cake, focusing on techniques for adding layers, texture and visual interest with acrylics with a plastic card.
-The instructions and videos are now available as a gift to you!
+The instructions and videos are now available free!